zipurman/oVIRT_Simple_Backup/webUI/README.md

  - Restore a single VM
  - Import a single RAW.img
  - Migrate from XEN SERVER (Citrix)
+ - Automated Schedules of backups

 #### Items Not Yet Completed
- - Automated Schedules of backups
+ - VMs with Multiple Disks - Backup/Restore Not Yet Supported
 ---

 ###### THIS SCRIPT IS CURRENTLY BETA and should only be used by those who understand the risks.